gregkorte/Cohort10/MusicHistory/README.md

 4. Must add each string to the DOM in index.html in the main content area.

 {Song name} by {Artist} on the album {Album}

+##Part 3:
+Using your new CSS skills, you'll build even better looking music history pages.

+####Criteria
+1. Use the Flexible Layout Box model to ensure that both the form section and the content section are the same height.
+2. The entire container for the even songs (plus its details) should have a background color of Sea Shell (SeaShell or #FFF5EE)
+3. The entire container for the odd songs (plus its details) should have a background color of Mint Cream (MintCream or #F5FFFA)
+4. The first song container should have bold text.
+5. Set the navigation bar's position so that it's always on the top of the page, even if you scroll down.
+To ensure this works, you can just add some div tags at the bottom of the page that add enough text that would force you to scroll the browser.